Global Frobenius Liftability I: Toric varieties in families

 Suppose that $X$ is a smooth projective scheme over $S$ whose general fiber $X_\eta$ is a toric variety.
 It is not true in general that the geometric special fiber $X_{\bar s}$ is a toric variety, as the following basic example shows.

 \begin{example} Let $s_0, s_1, s_2 \in \PP^2(R)$ be three sections over $S$ which give a triple of distinct collinear points in the special fiber $\PP^2(k)$, but which are not collinear in $\PP^2(K)$.
 Let $X$ be the blow-up of $\PP^2_S$ along the union of these three sections.
-Then $X$ is a smooth projective surface over $S$, and $X_\eta$ is a toric variety but $X_{\bar s}$ is not. \end{example}
+Then $X$ is a smooth projective surface over $S$, and $X_\eta$ is a~toric variety but $X_{\bar s}$ is not. \end{example}

 The above phenomenon cannot happen if we consider deformations of toric varieties together with their toric boundaries.
-The goal of this subsection is to show Proposition~\ref{prop:toric-specialization} which says that toric pairs can only degenerate to toric pairs.
+The goal of this subsection is to show that toric pairs can only degenerate to toric pairs.